 Student Mobility Scheme

-The purpose of this document is to outline the CoEDL student mobility scheme, funded through the Education Committee Budget.
+This document outlines the CoEDL student mobility scheme, funded through the Education Subcommittee budget.
 The scheme has two primary aims:

-- Increase student mobility within Australia both between CoEDL nodes and across other Australian institutions.
+- Increase student mobility within Australia between CoEDL nodes and, if funding permits, across other Australian institutions.

 - Increase student exposure to international partner institutions and, if funding permits, to other international institutions.

-This scheme is designed to support students to acquire new skills, and not for fieldwork, conference travel, course or summer school travel, or experimental or other data collection.
+This scheme is designed to support students to acquire new skills, and is not for fieldwork, conference travel, course or summer school travel, or experimental or other data collection.

 Students will need to meet the following criteria:

-(ii) Students must be currently enrolled in a higher degree at a university during the period in which they plan to travel.
+- Students must be enrolled in a higher degree program at a university during the period in which they plan to travel.

-(iv) Students in their last 6 months of candidature are not eligible.
+- Students in their last 6 months of candidature are not eligible.
 That is, we do not fund visits in the last 6 months before the proposed submission date.

 Applicants need to demonstrate the following:

-(i) The visit provides a unique opportunity for the applicant to acquire new skills in the language sciences that are relevant to their thesis and/or to their career, which they would not otherwise be able to do at their home institution.
+- The visit provides a unique opportunity for the applicant to acquire new skills in the language sciences that are relevant to their thesis and/or to their career, which they would not otherwise be able to acquire at their home institution.

-(ii) Their research fits within one or more of CoEDL’s research programs, or within its technology or archiving threads.
+- Their research fits within one or more of CoEDL’s research programs, or within its technology or archiving threads.

-(iii) The research visit will provide added value to CoEDL’s overall research agenda as well as to the research agenda of the nominated research program(s).
+- The visit will provide added value to CoEDL’s overall research agenda as well as to the research agenda of the program(s) or thread(s) mentioned above.

-(i) The visit must be completed before June 2018.
+- The visit must be completed before February 28, 2021

-(ii) CoEDL places no conditions on the length of the visit, but each applicant must provide reasonable justification for the visit length in terms of both the proposed activities and the level of financial support requested.
+- CoEDL places no conditions on the length of the visit, but each applicant must provide reasonable justification for the visit length in terms of both the proposed activities and the level of financial support requested.
 The applicant’s primary supervisor and the hosting institution must agree to the visit duration and timing.
 Priority will generally be given for visits of more than 4 weeks although shorter visits will also be considered where a case has been made.

 NB.
 It is not the intention of the scheme to fully fund all expenses.
 Instead, students are free to work within the restrictions of the maximum amount in each category to organise their visit.
 Students whose perceived needs exceed the maximum amount are encouraged to seek additional sources of funding and include reference to this in their application.
 Students are asked to provide a budget for travel and accommodation, and to justify it briefly.